nxadm/rakudo-pkg/README.md

 [releases tab](https://github.com/nxadm/rakudo-pkg/releases).**

 rakudo-pkg offers native packages of [Rakudo Perl 6](https://perl6.org/) for end users.
-At the same time it's a framework that allows end-users and system administrators to create their own OS-native Rakudo Perl 6 packages in case they prefer not to use the precompiled binaries.
+It is also a framework that allows end-users and system administrators to create their own OS-native Rakudo Perl 6 packages in case they prefer not to use the precompiled binaries.
 Because Docker containers are used, all the packages can created on any recent Linux environment.

-The main difference with [Rakudo Star for Linux](https://github.com/rakudo/star) is that rakudo-pkg provides pre-compiled packages of the Rakudo runtime only.
-Rakudo Star is a collection of Rakudo and popular modules, both compiled locally at installation time.

-The objective of our approach is to create small self-contained, native OS packages that can be used on user's computers, servers and --very importantly-- containers.
-A script is included to install zef, the Perl 6 module package manager.
+The main difference with [Rakudo Star for Linux](https://github.com/rakudo/star) is that rakudo-pkg only provides pre-compiled packages of the Rakudo runtime only and the Zef module manager need for installing additional modules.
+The objective of our approach is to create small self-contained (no dependencies, install only to one directory), native OS packages that can be used on user's computers, servers and --very importantly-- containers.
+Rakudo Star's approach is different as it is a distribution supplying a collection of popular modules.

 ## About the packages
-The packages are minimalistic by design: they don't run any pre/post scripts and all the files are installed in /opt/rakudo.

 At the moment the following packages are provided (also available in the [releases tab](https://github.com/nxadm/rakudo-pkg/releases)):
 - Centos 7 amd64: